praw-dev/praw/docs/pages/writing_a_bot.rst

 The 3 Bot Problems.
 -------------------

-Not Doing The Same Work twice.
+Not Doing The Same Work Twice.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 From the information we gained in the previous section, we see that the text